B2B marketing for software development agencies

 - What is a reasonable marketing budget for a 50-200 person dev agency?

-- Typically 6-12% of revenue, concentrated in two or three motions that compound (positioning + content + outbound, or LinkedIn + SEO + demand gen).
+- Typically 6-12% of revenue, concentrated in two or three motions that compound (positioning plus content plus outbound, or LinkedIn plus SEO plus demand gen).
 Diluting the budget across five or six tactics is the most common cause of marketing under-performance at this size.
+The second-most common cause is misallocating the budget to brand activities (logo redesign, website refresh, trade show presence) that do not compound versus content and pipeline activities that do.
+A content programme producing one or two authoritative vertical pieces per month, backed by a founder-led LinkedIn presence and a targeted outbound sequence, consistently outperforms fragmented spend across more channels at this revenue band.

 Enter your website URL, e.g. your-agency.com